Shining-in-galaxies/MiuMiu_AI_meal_plan_assistant/README.md

 # MiuMiu - Your Personal Meal Plan Assistant

 Welcome to MiuMiu, your next-generation personal meal plan assistant designed to make meal planning simple, personalized, and fun!
-Based on the robust React framework and utilizing the @chatscope/chat-ui-kit-react for a seamless chat interface, MiuMiu offers users a unique way to discover meal plans and grocery lists tailored to their dietary preferences and needs.
+Utilizing the @chatscope/chat-ui-kit-react for a seamless chat interface, MiuMiu offers users a unique way to discover meal plans and grocery lists tailored to their dietary preferences and needs.

 ## Features